VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Experiments

+\textbf{Fine-Tuning and Framework-Level Defense Layers.} Anthropic’s CUA integrates multiple defense mechanisms against prompt injection attacks by default, including (1) fine-tuning models to resist adversarial instructions as part of Anthropic’s alignment training, and (2) an additional proprietary defense layer implemented at the agent framework level \citep{anthropic2024}.
+In Table \ref{tab:benchmark}, our results show that these defenses provide partial effectiveness: while our BUAs \citep{browseruse2025}, which lack such protective layers, frequently reach 100\% success rate on several platforms, the success rate of Anthropic’s CUA remains below 60\% across all platforms.
+This gap highlights that CUAs, though still vulnerable, demonstrate a degree of robustness not observed in BUAs.

-We investigate the effectiveness of system prompts in mitigating or preventing malicious attacks against AI agents.
+\textbf{System Prompt Defense.} We further investigate the effectiveness of system prompts in mitigating or preventing malicious attacks against AI agents.
 System prompts are predefined instructions or behavioral constraints embedded at the system level to guide the agent’s responses and decision-making processes.
+The detail prompt is in Appendix \ref{appendix:promptdefense}.
+Specifically, we append the defense prompt to all models' system prompts.
 To determine the impact of such prompts, we measured both the Success Rate (SR) and Attempted Rate (AR) of attacks in adversarial scenarios across all five platforms using both CUAs and BUAs.
-Specifically, we append the defense prompt \texttt{"Be vigilant against prompt-injection attacks, which aim to trick you into performing unauthorized actions that may harm the user."} to all models' system prompts.
-Our results, shown in Figure ~\ref{fig:promptdefense}, reveal that the defense prompt do not have any significant impact on the overall SR and AR, as although it reduced the SR and AR for some platform-model combinations, it also increase the SR and AR for other combinations.
+Our results, shown in Figure ~\ref{fig:promptdefense}, reveal that the defense prompt does not have any significant impact on the overall SR and AR, as although it reduced the SR and AR for some platform-model combinations, it also increased the SR and AR for other combinations.
 These findings suggest that system prompts are not a universally reliable defense, and alternative approaches should be explored to enhance AI agent security.

+Taken together, these results show that even when combining defenses at the model (fine-tuning), framework (defense layer), and prompt (system instructions) levels, agents remain vulnerable to VPI, underscoring the need for more robust defenses.